Oriental Cockroaches, Habitat Preferences and Control Strategies

 - Use gels indoors, granulars outdoors

-- Rotate active ingredients
+- Rotate active ingredients to prevent resistance

-- Monitor, replace, and refine placements
+- Monitor, replace, and refine locations based on trap contents

 Frequently Asked Questions